Hotel Review: Tatler Checks Into… Cempedak Island

 Like Nikoi, Cempedak does away with the formality of room keys, which immediately makes you feel more at home in this bamboo haven.
 Principles of tropical architecture such as maximising natural ventilation and light are employed in the villas; you won’t even notice that there’s no air-conditioning (a move that cements their commitment to the environment).

 The bamboo door swings open to unveil a triple-height, open-air living room that faces a plunge pool and the glistening sea.
 Each of the 20 villas feature vaulted ceilings that bring in the sea breeze and showcase ingenious use of bamboo.
 The piece de resistance is the sculptural spiral staircase that highlights the beauty and flexibility of this hardy plant.

 The resort’s green ethos is evident in the way the design and layout has been approached.
 Apart from foregoing air-conditioning, the rooms have neither a television nor refrigerator (though you can keep your drinks cold in the built-in ice bucket in your minibar).
 These decisions conserve energy but also encourage one to make the most of the surroundings.

 Want to kayak, rock climb or book an in-room spa treatment?
-A dedicated host (they're also known as butlers) will be happy to make the arrangements for you.
+A dedicated host (they're also known as butlers) will be more than happy to make the arrangements for you.